Kitchens were typically open plan, with an electric stove, a fridge, and plenty of built-in storage.

 The kitchens of 1970s houses typically had multiple power outlets, reflecting the increased range of appliances in use.
 As well as power for the stove and fridge/freezer, small appliances such as toasters and mixers became more common.
 Power outlets were typically installed approximately 1.2 m above the floor.
 See electricity and gas for more.

 Some 1970’s kitchens and bathrooms remain in close to their original condition.
-Joinery units, built in timber framework and plywood or coreboard, were durable and as a consequence may have withstood 35-45 years of use well.
+Joinery units, built in timber framework and plywood or coreboard, were durable and as a consequence, may have withstood the decades of use well.

 Upgrading or modernisation may have included the installation of new appliances such as dishwasher, microwave and rangehood, new bench tops, new wall linings and floor finishes, and perhaps new joinery units.
 But kitchens were generally large enough to accommodate new fittings without major alterations.